doergestim/bnb_competitive_labs/Packet_Capture_Labs/Wireguard/WireGuardLab.md

         92 bytes total
 ```

-After the response is sent, **both sides have independently derived the same pair of ChaCha20-Poly1305 keys** - one per direction - without any key material ever appearing on the wire.
+After the response is sent, **both sides have independently derived the same pair of ChaCha20-Poly1305 keys** - one per direction - without any key material ever appearing on the wire

 ### Steps

 1. Filter to response packets:
 ```
-   wireguard.type == 2
+wg.type == 2
 ```

+Placeholder6

 Six packets match, each paired with one initiation.

 2. Click the first response.
 Expand **WireGuard** and confirm:

+Placeholder7

    - **Receiver Index** equals the **Sender Index** from the first initiation - this is how the initiator recognises the response is for its session.
    - **Sender Index** is a new value chosen by the responder.
-   - **Encrypted Nothing**: 16 bytes - Poly1305 tag over empty plaintext.
+   - **Encrypted Empty**: 16 bytes - Poly1305 tag over empty plaintext.
 This proves the responder holds the correct shared key material without transmitting any of it.

+Placeholder8

 3. Note the round-trip time: the response arrives ~2 ms after the initiation (local veth link).
 This is the only observable handshake latency metric without decryption.